-The Organization's General fund budget was amended during the year.
-The amended budget called for expenditures exceeding budget by \$291,000.
-Actual revenues were over budget by \$64,875, mainly due to grant revenues exceeding budget by \$59,154.
-Expenditures had a positive budget variance of \$219,586, mostly due to program and project costs being less than anticipated.
+The Organization's General fund budget was not amended during the year.
+Actual revenues were over budget by \$9,358, mainly due to charges for service exceeding budget by \$9,151.
+Expenditures had a positive budget variance of \$265,038, mostly due to program and project costs being less than anticipated.